-During every holiday season, it’s important to remain safe by doing a holiday electrical inspection of your decorations.
+During every holiday season, it’s important to remain safe by doing a holiday electrical safety inspection of your decorations.
 The security of your family, home, and belongings may depend upon it.

-Our Abbotsford electricians have compiled a list of suggestions below; a holiday electrical inspection checklist.
+Our Abbotsford electricians have compiled a list of suggestions below; a holiday electrical safety inspection checklist.
 This will help you determine what to look for, what to do if you find an electrical issue.
 It will also show how you can save money while securely providing enjoyable festive lighting for your family and visitors.
 Have a safe holiday!

-Holiday Electrical Inspection Checklist for Indoor Lighting Safety
+Holiday Electrical Safety for Indoor Lighting

 - Only use indoor lights accredited by a certification agency, indicated on the packaging.